 where $R_{\mathcal{F}}(\hat{T})$ denotes the worst-case performance of $\hat{T}$ over $\mathcal{F}$.
-If the same kernel is used, the first term equals 1, and the efficiency ratio is determined by the ratio of the bias constants $\mathcal{B}_{p,p-1}(k)$.
-Table~\ref{tab:global-smoothness-gains} computes the resulting reduction in risk/CI length for common kernels.
-One can see that in general, the gains are greater for larger $p$, and greater at the boundary.
-In the case of estimation at a boundary point with $p=2$, for example, imposing global smoothness of $f$ results in reduction in length of about 13--15\%, depending on the kernel, and a reduction of about 10\% if the optimal kernel is used.
+If the same kernel is used, the first term equals 1, and the efficiency ratio is determined by the ratio of the bias constants $\mathcal{B}_{p,p-1}(k)$. \Cref{tab:global-smoothness-gains} computes the resulting efficiency gain for common kernels.
+In general, the gains are greater for larger $p$, and greater at the boundary.
+For estimation at a boundary point with $p=2$, for example, imposing global smoothness of $f$ reduces CI length by about 13--15\%, depending on the kernel, and about 10\% if the optimal kernel is used.